tkchafin/scripts/README.md

-fast2distruct.pl	: Tries to parse FastStructure ouputs to create DISTRUCT input fasta2length.pl		: Calculate non-gap character length of sequences fasta2nexus.pl		: Converts FASTA to NEXUS format findBreaksVCF.py:	: Breaks contigs in VCF to chunks of X parsimony-informative SNPs, for running MDL filter_loci.pl		: Parses a directory of FASTA alignments, and blacklists those with too low alignment coverage filterLoci.py		: Filters a pyRAD .loci file on individual coverage and number of parsimony-informative sites
+fast2distruct.pl	: Tries to parse FastStructure ouputs to create DISTRUCT input fasta2length.pl		: Calculate non-gap character length of sequences fasta2nexus.pl		: Converts FASTA to NEXUS format fasta2phylip.py		: Converts from FASTA to PHYLIP and PHYLIP to FASTA, nothing fancy findBreaksVCF.py:	: Breaks contigs in VCF to chunks of X parsimony-informative SNPs, for running MDL filter_loci.pl		: Parses a directory of FASTA alignments, and blacklists those with too low alignment coverage filterLoci.py		: Filters a pyRAD .loci file on individual coverage and number of parsimony-informative sites